 Should be below 4.5mmol/L.

-It is recommended that you get your cholesterol checked regularly, particularly if you are over 40 or if you are exposed to other risk factors in your diet, lifestyle or family history.
+It’s recommended that you get your cholesterol checked regularly, particularly if you are over 40 or if you are exposed to other risk factors in your diet, lifestyle or family history.
 There are no physical signs and symptoms of high cholesterol.
-If you already have high cholesterol or a medical condition that increases cardiovascular risk you should take advice from your GP on how often to get checked.
+If you already have high cholesterol or a medical condition that increases cardiovascular risk, you should take advice from your GP on how often to get checked.

 Our Face-to-Face Well Checks* also include a cholesterol test, while our Online Well Checks can help you understand your cholesterol and lifestyle risks.